DentalCare Logo

 Eye

-• Have patient close their eyes so they do not follow the movement of the tube head.
+• Have patient close their eyes if they feel they might become dizzy due to the movement of the tube head.